International and Off-Campus Studies: Global Engagement

 Nearly all St. Olaf students who study off campus do so during their sophomore, junior, or senior years.
 (A few Interim programs are open to first-year students.)
 The college’s 4-1-4 calendar (two semesters separated by an Interim in January) contributes to the flexibility: it enables students to participate in programs that last a month, a summer, a semester, or a full year.

-Students intending to take part in a recognized program off campus must be in good academic and disciplinary standing and able to participate in the core activities of the program.
+Students intending to take part in a recognized program off campus must be in good academic and disciplinary standing and able to participate in the essential learning activities of the program.
 Students with documented disabilities may request accommodations to enable them to participate in most off-campus programs, though not every program can accommodate every disability.
 Many programs have prerequisites, including introductory or advanced courses in a specific discipline or certain levels of language proficiency.
-Some programs are competitive, and applicants are accepted based on meeting a standard set of criteria governing the selection process.
-Details about all St. Olaf-approved Interim, summer, semester and year-long programs, program advisors, prerequisites, and application deadlines and procedures are found on the International and Off-Campus Studies Web site.
+Some programs are competitive, and applicants are accepted based on the student's GPA, related coursework, class standing, and/or the quality of the application and/or interview.
+Details about all St. Olaf-approved Interim, summer, semester and year-long programs, program advisors, prerequisites, and application deadlines and procedures are found on the International and Off-Campus Studies website.

 Students who participate in international and off-campus studies programs pay St. Olaf tuition plus program fees and out-of-pocket costs.
 Complete cost information for each program is available on the program application website.
 St. Olaf financial aid can be applied to St. Olaf off-campus programs and additional off-campus studies scholarships are also available.
 Information about scholarships for off-campus study is available from the Financial Aid Office or the International and Off-Campus Studies Office advisor.